 What is Connected and Automated Mobility?

-CAM refers to autonomous/connected vehicles or self-driving cars (vehicles that can guide themselves without human intervention).
+Connected and Automated Mobility (CAM) refers to autonomous/connected vehicles or self-driving cars (vehicles that can guide themselves without human intervention).

 Member States, industry and the European Commission collaborate to achieve the EU's ambitious vision for connected and automated mobility in a Digital Single Market, taking into consideration public authorities, citizens, cities and industry interests.